carpentries-incubator/fair-bio-practice/_episodes/12-data-repositories.md

 ---
 title: "Public repositories"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 20
 questions:
-- ""
-- ""
-- ""
+- "Where can we deposit and find research datasets?"
+- "What are general (research data) repositories?"
+- "What are specific (research data) repositories?"
+- "How do repositories help make research data FAIR?"
 objectives:
-- "Benefits of data repositories"
+- "See the benefits of using research data repositories."
-- "Find suitable repository"
+- "Be able to find a suitable repository."
-- "Repos and FAIR"
+- "Be able to differentiate between general and specific repositories."
+- "See how repositories help make research data FAIR."
 keypoints:
-- ""
-- ""
-- ""
+- "Repositories help researchers share their research data."
+- "Some repositories are general and others are more data-type specific."
+- "Repositories are key players in data reuse."
 ---

+## What are research data repositories?
+Research data repositories are online repositories that enable the preservation, curation and publication of research 'products'.
+These repositories are mainly used to deposit research 'data'.
+However, the scope of the repositories is broader as we can also deposit/publish 'code' or 'protocols' (as we will see later).
+Research outputs should be submitted to discipline/domain-specific repositories whenever it is possible.
+When such a resource does not exist, data should be submitted to a 'general' repository.
+Research data repositories are a key resource to help in data FAIRification.

-> ## Excersize 1.
-The general repository
+> ## Challenge 1.
+The general repository (5 minutes).
+> Have a look at the following data set in Zenodo: [link to Zenodo perfect deposit]()
+> Discuss: What elements make it FAIR?
 >
-> Have a look at the following data set in Zenodo, what elements make it FAIR.
->
->> ## Solution
+> > ## Solution
->>
->> *   I am an answer.
->> *   So am I.
+> > The elements that make this deposit FAIR are:
+> >
+> > Findable:
+> > - F1.
+(Meta)data are assigned a globally unique and persistent identifier - YES
+> > - F2.
+Data are described with rich metadata (defined by R1 below)- YES
+> > - F3.
+Metadata clearly and explicitly include the identifier of the data they describe - YES
+> > - F4.
+(Meta)data are registered or indexed in a searchable resource - YES
+> >
+> > Accessible:
+> > - A1.
+(Meta)data are retrievable by their identifier using a standardised communications protocol - YES
+> > - A2.
+Metadata are accessible, even when the data are no longer available - YES
+> >
+> > Interoperable:
+> > - I1.
+(Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation. - YES
+> > - I2.
+(Meta)data use vocabularies that follow FAIR principles - PARTIALLY
+> > - I3.
+(Meta)data include qualified references to other (meta)data - YES
+> >
+> > Reusable:
+> > - R1.
+(Meta)data are richly described with a plurality of accurate and relevant attributes - YES
+> > 	- R1.1.
+(Meta)data are released with a clear and accessible data usage license - YES
+> > 	- R1.2.
+(Meta)data are associated with detailed provenance - YES
+> > 	- R1.3.
+(Meta)data meet domain-relevant community standards - YES/PARTIALLY
+> >
 > {: .solution}
 {: .challenge}

-> ## Excersize 2.
-Discovery issue
+> ## Challenge 2.
+Datasets discovery (4 minutes).
 >
 > Can you easily find similar data sets in Zenodo?
-Can you easily find data interesting for you.
+Try to find an interesting dataset for you
+>
+> Hint 1: Verify the completeness/richness of the associated metadata.
+Is it complete?
+Are some bits missing?
+> Hint 2: Does the dataset include a ReadMe.txt file?
+>
->> ## Solution
+> > ## Solution
->>
->> *   I am an answer.
->> *   So am I.
+> > Zenodo is a good place to keep your data separate from paper.
+It gives access to all files, allowing you to cite the data as well (or instead of) the paper.
+> > However, it is not good for disovery, and does not enforce most metadata!
+> >
 > {: .solution}
 {: .challenge}

-Expected conclussion: Zenodo is a good place to keep your data separate from paper, give access to all files, beining able to cite the data rather than paper.
-But it is not good for disovery, and does not enforces any metadata.

-> ## Excersize 3.
-Domain specific repositories
+> ## Challenge 3.
+Domain specific repositories (4 minutes).
 >
-> Select one of the following repositories based on your expertize/interests.
+> Select one of the following repositories based on your expertise/interests.
 >
 > - Have a look at the record X in the repor R1 (data type D1, domain D1)
 > - Have a look at the record Y in the repor R2 (data type D2, domain D2)
 > - Have a look at the record Z in the repor R3 (data type D3, domain D3)
 > - Have a look at the record W in the repor R4 (data type D4, domain D3)
 >
-> Report to the group, what advantages can you see in using the repo over a general repo like Zenodo.
+> Report to the group, what advantages can you see in using the a specific repositoy over a generalist repo like Zenodo.
 >
 >> ## Solution
 >>